IRIS-5D

 1. Experiment Automation

-- Cell detection and localisation: Neural networks adapted from DETR (detection transformers) operate directly on raw volumetric OPM data to find cells of interest.
+• Cell detection and localisation: Neural networks for detection and localisation operate directly on raw volumetric OPM data to find cells of interest.

-- Automated cell selection: Using user-provided labels (e.g. healthy/unhealthy, cell-cycle stage, receptor localisation), ML learns decision boundaries to choose which cells to image in real time.
+• Automated cell selection: Using user-provided labels (e.g. healthy/unhealthy, cell-cycle stage, receptor localisation), ML decision boundaries are fine-tuned to choose the most valuable cells to image in real time.

 2. Image Quality and Denoising

-- Generative photon models: Deep generative networks trained on photon-counting data denoise extremely low-light images, allowing gentle imaging that preserves cell viability.
+• Generative models of image formation: Deep generative networks trained on photon-counting data denoise extremely low-light images, allowing gentle imaging that preserves cell viability.

 3. Segmentation and Quantification

-- Population statistics: Quantitative descriptors (shape, size, localisation, dynamics) are extracted across thousands of cells and distilled into population-level metrics.
+• Population statistics: Quantitative descriptors (shape, size, localisation, dynamics) are extracted from populations of thousands of cells and distilled into population-level metrics.

 Virtual Cells